vuongducphuong/documentation/content/applications/marketing/marketing_automation/getting_started/workflow_activities.rst

 .. image:: workflow_activities/activity-template.png
    :align: center
-   :alt: An activity template in Odoo Marketing Automation.
+   :alt: An activity template in Leansoft Marketing Automation.

 - :guilabel:`Activity Name`: the title of the activity.
-- :guilabel:`Activity Type`: choose between `Email`, `Server Action` (internal Odoo operation), or `SMS`.
+- :guilabel:`Activity Type`: choose between `Email`, `Server Action` (internal Leansoft operation), or `SMS`.
 - :guilabel:`Mail Template`: choose from pre-configured templates (or create a new one on-the-fly).
 - :guilabel:`Trigger`: choose when this activity should be triggered.